Travel in Paris Knowledge: Learning About Culture, Food, and Art

 Eiffel Tower

-The Eiffel Tower was completed in 1889 for the Exposition Universelle.
-It remains one of the most recognizable structures in the world.
+The Eiffel Tower, completed in 1889, is one of the most recognizable landmarks in the world.

 Louvre Museum

-The Louvre Museum houses thousands of artworks, including paintings, sculptures, and historical artifacts.
-It is known for masterpieces such as the Mona Lisa.
+The Louvre Museum houses extensive collections of art and historical artifacts, including famous works such as the Mona Lisa.

 Notre-Dame Cathedral